-ROU assets and lease liabilities as at December 31, 2019 is disclosed in Note 22.
+ROU assets and lease liabilities as at June 30, 2020 is disclosed in Note 22.

 Assessing the ECL of Trade and Other Receivables.
 The Group estimates ECL using a provision matrix.
 Depending on the diversity of its debtor's base, the Group uses its historical credit loss experience adjusted for forward-looking factors, as appropriate.
-The information about the ECL assessment on the Group's trade and other receivables is disclosed in Note 26 to the consolidated financial statements.

-The carrying amounts of the Group's trade and other receivables as at December 31, 2019 and 2018 is disclosed in Note 6.
+The carrying amounts of the Group's trade and other receivables as at June 30, 2020 and December 31, 2019 are disclosed in Note 6.